rmunroe/appian-spear-power-tools/README.md

 # Introduction

 This plugin is the results of over a decade of experience working in the Appian Expression language.
-While the Expression language is extremely powerful and capable as-is, there are some edge cases that "power users" may run into that require some sophisticated Expression rules to overcome.
+While the Expression language is extremely powerful and capable as-is, there are some edge cases that "power users" Appian Designers may run into that require some sophisticated Expression rules to overcome.
 We have taken some of these sophisticated Expression rules and reimplemented them as a plugin for ease of use and speed, both in execution as well as time-to-market.